juanjosetrujillocardozo/juanjosetrujillocardozo/README.md

 ### Hi there 👋 Yo soy Juan Jose Trujillo Cardozo

-**juanjosetrujillocardozo/juanjosetrujillocardozo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**juanjosetrujillocardozo/juanjosetrujillocardozo** is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on my own proyects.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning about HTML, CSS, Javascript and Java.

-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on Google, Microsoft, IBM.

-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with

-- 💬 Ask me about ...
+💬 Ask me about Hardware

-- 📫 How to reach me: ...
+📫 How to reach me: visit my social media links: https://linktr.ee/juanjosetrujillocardozo

-- 😄 Pronouns: ...
+😄 Pronouns: TRUJO, TRUJOVIDS, TRUJI

-- ⚡ Fun fact: ...
+⚡ Fun fact: